🍷

 🏺History & Heritage

 The origins of Port as a fortified wine trace to the late 17th century, when British merchants discovered that adding grape spirit to partially fermented Douro wine both stabilized it for the sea voyage to England and produced a style that appealed to English palates.
 Port became enormously popular after the Methuen Treaty of 1703, which allowed it to be imported into Britain at a favorable duty.
-The critical institutional moment came in 1756, when Portugal's Marquis of Pombal founded the Companhia Geral da Agricultura das Vinhas do Alto Douro, demarcating the Douro as the world's first officially regulated wine appellation.
+The critical institutional moment came on 10 September 1756, when a royal Portuguese charter under the Marquis of Pombal defined the production region for Port wine, creating the world's first formally demarcated wine region.
 The distinction between Ruby and Tawny styles solidified over the 19th century as shippers recognized that wines aged in bottle retained their dark fruit color and intensity while those left in small barrels oxidized to tawny gold.
+Taylor Fladgate, founded in 1692 by English merchant Job Bearsley, is credited with creating the Late Bottled Vintage style, first released as 'Vintage Reserve' in 1955.

 🗺️Geography & Climate

-The Douro Demarcated Region covers roughly 250,000 hectares in northern Portugal, of which approximately 40,000 hectares are under vine.
+The Douro Demarcated Region covers roughly 250,000 hectares in northern Portugal, of which approximately 45,000 hectares are under vine.
 It is divided into three sub-regions, each with a distinct climate shaped by the Serra do Marão and Montemuro mountains, which act as a barrier to Atlantic moisture.
-The Baixo Corgo (westernmost) receives 800 to 1,000 mm of rainfall annually, producing lighter, earlier-maturing wines.
-The Cima Corgo, the heartland of premium Port production with around 21,000 hectares under vine, is drier at 600 to 800 mm and contains the greatest concentration of historic quintas.
-The Douro Superior, the vast and sparsely planted eastern frontier reaching to the Spanish border, is the hottest and driest sub-region, with rainfall often below 400 mm annually.
+The Baixo Corgo (westernmost) has the mildest climate and most precipitation, with around 14,000 hectares of vineyards, producing lighter, earlier-maturing wines.
+The Cima Corgo, the heartland of premium Port production, contains around 19,000–21,000 hectares under vine and the greatest concentration of historic quintas, centered on the village of Pinhão.
+The Douro Superior, the vast eastern frontier reaching to the Spanish border, is the hottest and driest sub-region, with around 8,700–10,000 hectares.
+Annual rainfall ranges from around 1,200 mm near the western entry to approximately 380 mm near the Spanish border.
 Schist soils dominate throughout, providing excellent drainage and heat retention that concentrates grape sugars and phenolics.

 • Schist-based soils force vine roots to penetrate deep into fractured rock to access water, a key factor in producing the concentrated, structured wines needed for long aging